History of women's magazines: Europe

+Asia and Africa

 In 1857 the first women's magazine in Gujarati, Streebodh, was established by Parsi social activists.

 In 1886 the first Malayalam women's magazine, Kerali Sugunabodhini, was published from Thiruvananthapuram, Kerala.

 In 1892 the first women's magazine in Egypt, and indeed in all the Arab countries, Al-Fatat, was established by Hind Nawfal.
 Another women's periodical, Fatat al-Sharq ("فتاة الشرق), was first published in 1906.